johnduckmanton/pollr/README.md

 # Components

 ## Angular Web User Interface
+This application is an Angular application built initially using the Angular CLI and hosted in an ASP.NET Core Web Application.
+This application is designed primarily to display on mobule devices

+### Building the application

+- `npm run build`- to build the application
+- `npm run docker:build` - to build the Docker image

+## Angular Administration Web User Interface
-This application is an Angular application build initially using the Angular CLI and hosted in an ASP.NET Core Web Application.
+This application is an Angular application built initially using the Angular CLI and hosted in an ASP.NET Core Web Application.
+The purpose of this application is to provide an administrative user interface for creating and maintaining poll definitions and for viewing poll results.

 ### Building the application